nathanb/sandbox-react/README.md

 I've provided both dev mode and a simulated production mode for this project.
 Dev mode will enable sourcemapping, hot module reload, and live api and client reloading upon changes.
 Production mode will simply build a production version of the app and boot them up in readonly mode (no volume mappings).
 All production flags will be set.

  - Dev Mode: `docker-compose up`
- - Production Mode: `docker-compose -f prod.yml up`
+ - Production Mode (now a 130MB docker image): `docker-compose -f prod.yml up`
- - Run tests in the container: `docker-compose run web npm run tests` or `./bin/t`
+ - Run tests in the container: `docker-compose run web npm run test` or `./bin/t`

 ## References:
  - [Getting started with React (ui framework)](https://reactjs.org/docs/getting-started.html#learn-react)